AaronKoppel/Sustainable-IT-Procurement-Lexicon/README.md

  - Key Federal Law(s): Reference to federal authorities
  - Key Federal Policies/Guidance/Programs: Reference to relevant federal policies, guidance, and programs with associated links
  - ENERGY STAR Certified (Y/N): Determination (Yes or No) and link to corresponding ENERGY STAR certified product
- - EPEAT Registered (Y/N): Determination (Yes or No) and link to corresponding EPEAT registered product
+ - Electronic Product Environmental Assessment Tool (EPEAT) Registered (Y/N): Determination (Yes or No) and link to corresponding EPEAT registered product
  - Other Standards: Listing of relevant federal and industry standards, and corresponding link(s)
  - Notes: Space for additional notes, if needed

-The **By Authority** sheet consists of 6 columns:
+The **By Authority** sheet consists of 6 columns.
 - Authority: Citation of the relevant federal authority with corresponding hyperlink
 - Name or Brief Description:	Name or short description of the relevant federal authority
 - Type:	Law, Executive Order, Guidance, Policy, Recommendation, Federal Standard, Industry Standard, or Other